Insectman Home

 BWAH HAH HAH HAAAA!

-NOTE: With a mixture of amazement that scientists could be so dumb (The ones who bled George Washington to death don’t compare to evolutionists who are willingly DUMB.) and a feeling that the point has been solidly made, I stopped adding to this article regularly on February 5, 2010.
-However, if something comes to my attention (like the cartoon at the bottom) that is too good to resist, it will be added.
+There is an abundance of material to show the absurdity of evolutionism.
+With a mixture of amazement (actually it is concisely clear*) that scientists could be so dumb (The ones who bled George Washington to death don’t compare to evolutionists who are willingly DUMB.) and a feeling that the point has been solidly made, I stopped adding to this article regularly on February 5, 2010.
+However, if something came to my attention (like the cartoon at the bottom) that is too good to resist, it was added (up to June 2, 2022).
+Any new entries were added to IEQs (Idiotic Evolutionist Quotes), just above the cartoon, sometimes with key parts in bold font, and my commentary (if any) in [ ].
+Think about what you would say once you stop laughing.

 The title of this article is based upon a literary attempt to show side-splitting laughter.
 Although he may not have originated the concept, my friend David Bump, often used BWAH HAH HAH HAAAA! and BLEEAAAARGHGHGH! in his commentaries on evolutionist foolishness.